 Can rewards justify the huge £650 fee on this top end Amex card?

 So is it one to avoid?
-Well boosted welcome bonuses and other perks might actually make it worth considering.
-In fact, I did take advantage of these and got a chance to try it out.
-Here’s my review.
+Well the other perks might actually make it worth considering, especially if you nab a boosted welcome bonus.
+Here’s my America Express Platinum review.

 Some articles on the site contain affiliate links, which provide a small commission to help fund our work.
 However, they won’t affect the price you pay or our editorial independence.
 Read more here.